healthreimb_level2_title

 Benefits to the Employer

-Most importantly, all employer contributions to the Plan are 100% tax deductible to the employer, and tax-free to the employee.
+Most importantly, all employer contributions to the plan are 100% tax deductible to the employer, and tax-free to the employee.

 HRA plans may also cover retired employees (and their spouses and tax dependents).
-Employers may wish to consider an HRA as an alternative to more expensive traditional retiree health care.
+Employers may wish to consider an HRA as an alternative to more expensive traditional retiree healthcare.

 Benefits to the Employee